 - Never release early.
 As a seller, never confirm fiat receipt until the money is actually in your account and confirmed.
 Scammers may send fake screenshots.

-- Keep your Lightning wallet funded.
-Having enough inbound capacity in your Lightning wallet is essential.
-If you can’t receive the purchased sats, the trade fails.
+- Keep your Lightning wallet ready.
+Make sure your wallet can actually receive the purchased sats.
+If the inbound payment fails, the trade fails.

 Verdict